-Darren was a finalist in the 2011 and 2012 Lexpert Competitions, "Rising Stars - Leading Lawyers Under 40", and as a result will be listed as one of the "Litigators to Watch" in the 2012 Lexpert® Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide) published in November 2012.
+Darren was a finalist in the 2011, 2012 and 2013 Lexpert® Competitions, "Rising Stars - Leading Lawyers Under 40", and as a result has been listed as one of the "Litigators to Watch" in the 2012 Lexpert® Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada (US Litigation Guide) published in November 2012.
 He is also set to appear in the 2013 and 2014 editions.

-Darren donates time to the University of Calgary, College of Law by volunteering annually for the McGillivray Moot and the first year property law moots as a judge.
+Darren donates time to the University of Calgary, College of Law by volunteering to judge various moots, including the McGillivray Moot.